damianhakert/damianhakert.github.io/source/posts/2017-02-16-how-is-team-member-1-doing.html.md

 How could we value transparency if our team members were afraid of assuming their mistakes?

 > _It is not our intent to have one of our team members implicated by the transparency. (...)
 We are very aware of the stress that such a mistake might cause and the rest of the team has been very supportive. (...)
-We recognize the risk to the company of being transparent, but your values are defined by what you do when it is hard._ [Sytse, CEO](https://news.ycombinator.com/item?id=13622645).
+We recognize the risk to the company of being transparent, but your values are defined by what you do when it is hard._ [Sid Sijbrandij, CEO](https://news.ycombinator.com/item?id=13622645).

 ## Team-member-1